VirginiaDooley/junior-dev-journal/README.md

 Week 6

 I took on my first ticket solo but still don't feel comfortable with branching and committing the right way so that will take priority this week.
+Other than that, writing more and more tests...
 * Resources
     * [Stashing with Git](https://stackoverflow.com/questions/19003009/how-to-recover-stashed-uncommitted-changes/19003191)